atom/atom/docs/creating-a-theme.md

 ## Development workflow

-There are a few of tools to help make theme development faster and easier
+There are a few of tools to help make theme development faster and easier.

 ### Live Reload